Back to top

 Hosts

-Brown rot can occur on a variety of rosaeceous trees and shrubs but is most common and destructive on Prunus (cherry, plum, apricot, nectarine and peach).
+Brown rot can occur on a variety of rosaeceous trees and shrubs but is most common and destructive on Prunus (cherry, plum, apricot, nectarine and peach) (Sinclair and Lyon 2005).

-Brown rot is a common disease in the region that affects blossoms, foliage, shoots, fruit and stems on susceptible trees.
+Brown rot is a common disease in southern New England that affects blossoms, foliage, shoots, fruit and stems on susceptible trees.
 The fungus often becomes established on blossoms and succulent shoot tips soon after bud break and then lingers in the tree canopy all season long.
+Symptoms often include blighted flower buds, brown and undersized foliage, wilted shoot tips, and scattered twig and small branch dieback.
 Fruit can be infected at any time but susceptibility to infection increases as they approach maturity.
 Symptoms of fruit infection first appear as small, water-soaked lesions that rapidly expand to consume the entire fruit.
 Whenever environmental conditions are favorable (mild to warm, wet and humid), Monilinia produces large masses of spores that are splashed or blown onto nearby twigs and fruit, initiating new disease centers.
 Infected blossoms and fruit often have a very conspicuous, gray-brown, powdery coating of spores.
-This is a sign of the fungus that can be used to identify the disease in the field.
+This is a sign of the pathogen that can be used to identify the disease in the field.
 Stem cankers can cause localized or widespread canopy dieback and are accompanied by copious production of gum around the wound.
 All Prunus species produce amber-colored gum in response to injury (biotic or abiotic) on stems, branches and the main trunk, a process that is known as gummosis.
 The pathogen can overwinter within stem cankers, blighted leaves and fruit, especially fruit that has fallen around the base of the trees.
 Diseased and shriveled fruit may be held in the canopy (known as “mummies”), providing a large inoculum source to infect newly developing tissues the following season if they aren’t removed.

 Management